|COS Data Handbook v.4|

-• OTA or “V” Frame (V1, V2, V3): The common coordinate system for Scientific Instruments and the FGSs.
-It is a distortion-free frame whose metric is arc seconds.
+• OTA or “V” Frame (V1, V2, V3): the common coordinate system for Scientific Instruments and the FGSs.
+It is a distortion-free frame whose unit is arc seconds.

-• User (or IRAF) Frame (Xuser, Yuser): The frame associated with a pipeline science image.
-It is aligned with the detector.
+• User Frame (Xuser, Yuser): the frame associated with a pipeline science image.
+It is aligned with the detector, where the wavelength increases along +Xuser.

-• POS-TARG Frame (XPOSTARG, YPOSTARG): This is a distortion-free frame with units of arc seconds.
+• POS-TARG Frame (XPOSTARG, YPOSTARG): a distortion-free frame with units of arc seconds.
 Its origin coincides with the science aperture and its axes are closely aligned with the user frame.

 • PA_V3: The position angle of the V3 axis; the angle from North, towards East, to V3, measured at the center of the HST focal plane (in the spt header).